 Sleeping Beauty was the first animated film to be photographed in the Super Technirama 70 widescreen process although it was released to theaters in both 35mm and 70mm prints.
-Production costs to make the film came to about $6 million, making it Disney’s most expensive film up to this point.
+Production costs for the movie came to about $6 million, making it Walt’s most expensive film up to this point.
 (It cost twice as much as the studio’s three previous films, Alice in Wonderland, Peter Pan and Lady and the Tramp.)
-Despite positive reviews from critics, the sleepy princess didn’t bring in enough money to make up for the losses of the rest of that year’s releases resulting in massive layoffs for Disney’s animation department.
-Walt Disney Pictures later released a live-action version of the story, Maleficent, in 2014 that starred Angelina Jolie and Elle Fanning.
-That film’s sequel, Maleficent: Mistress of Evil, opened in theaters in October of 2019.
-(Image: Disney)

 Barbra Streisand and Paul Williams win the Golden Globe for Best Original Song, “Evergreen” from the movie A Star is Born.